 At Willesborough Infant School, we thrive on ensuring children develop a love and passion for reading.
 Throughout the school week, children are provided with the opportunity to enjoy school book corners and libraries.
 Throughout our curriculum, children encounter a diverse range of literature such as sharing high quality non-fiction texts, fiction texts, kindle stories, iPads, big books and story sacks.

 As part of children’s reading development, it is important that children can comprehend what they have read.
 At Willesborough Infant School we teach comprehension skills through ICLUE.
 ICLUE is a set of comprehension based reading symbols.

 I - Inference and deduction

 C - Choices

 ICLUE is embedded in all areas of our curriculum.

 In order to ensure that our teaching of reading is as effective as possible we will:

-We encourage our children to learn how to spell tricky words and common exception words correctly, using the mats below to support them.
+We encourage our children to learn how to spell tricky words correctly, using the mats below to support them.
 The tricky words can't be sounded out using phonics, the children have to learn how to spell them by using their alphabet names and by creating photographic pictures of these words in their heads.
-We give the children opportunities to practise these words by playing a range of spelling games such as, hang man, creating the words in playdough, finding them in wordsearches etc. Our children love to practise these spelling by using rainbow writing.
-This is where the children change the colour of their pen each time they have written the word.
-Have fun creating games to support your children in developing their spelling knowledge!
+We give the children opportunities to practise these words by playing a range of spelling games such as, hangman, creating the words in play-dough and finding them in word searches.
+Our children love to practise these spellings by using rainbow writing.
+You can have fun creating games to support your children in developing their spelling knowledge at home too!